Mjboothaus/duckdb-extensions-analysis/blog/DATABOOTH_BLOG_POST.md

 As someone who's been following DuckDB since its early days, I've watched the extension ecosystem grow from a neat addition to an essential part of what makes DuckDB powerful.
 But recent projects left me frustrated: Which spatial extension should I use?
 Is that machine learning extension still maintained?
 Are there broken installation URLs I should avoid?

+This challenge became particularly acute during a recent upgrade to DuckDB v1.4.0, where I encountered unexpected delays in core extension availability that disrupted my workflow.
+The experience highlighted a broader issue: with 107+ extensions across core and community repositories, navigating the ecosystem had become overwhelming.

 The DuckDB documentation does a great job listing extensions, but static documentation can't capture the dynamic health of an ecosystem.
 What I needed was a live view of what's working, what's active, and what's worth investing time in.

 ## Why Build This?